xtool-org/xtool/Sources/xtool/Documentation.docc/Installation-Linux.md

 > Note:
 >
-> The URL above requires authentication.
+> The URL above requires authentication, so make sure to visit it in your browser rather than running `curl`.
 You'll be asked to log in with your Apple ID and accept the license agreement to download Xcode.

 ## Installation